juliotrujilloh/FoundationPage/README.md

 every page and can be accessed without redirecting the user to a different page.
 This gives the opportunity for the user to help with a donation while learning about the foundation's endeavors.

-Please, go ahead and take a look at web app: https://foundationpage.netlify.app/
+Please, go ahead and take a look at the web app: https://foundationpage.netlify.app/

 Happy coding!